itsomar278/HotelManagment/README.md

 # HotelWebServer Application

-HotelWebServer is a Java Spring Boot application designed to manage various aspects of a hotel, including room booking, employee management, housekeeping tasks, and room inventory.
+HotelWebServer is a Java Spring Boot application designed to manage various aspects of a hotel, including room booking, employee management, housekeeping tasks, and room managment.

 ## Functionality